If you wonder how to eat canned mackerel and rice, this Japanese canned mackerel recipe is for you! It's simple and easy to make but so delicious!

 - You wonder how to eat canned mackerel.

-Let me show you how to make it!
-Let's get started!
+Let me show you how to make one of my favorite canned fish recipes!

 - Japanese mackerel recipe